Data protection declaration & data protection notice

 4. Categories of recipients

-To fulfil the intended purposes, the necessary data may be accessed by all departments within our company.
-Processors assigned by us may also receive data for certain purposes, e.g. for IT services, file destruction and marketing.
-Other recipients of personal data may also include public bodies, banks and financial services institutions, lawyers and accountants or credit agencies.
+To fulfill the intended purposes, cross-departmental access to the necessary data may occur within our company.
+Processors engaged by us may also receive data for specific purposes, such as IT services, document destruction, and marketing.
+Other recipients of personal data may also include, for example, public authorities, credit and financial services institutions, attorneys and tax advisors, or credit reporting agencies.

 5. Transmission to a third country or an international organisation

-Data will only be transferred to third countries if, for example, this is necessary for the performance of a contract or is required by law or if you have given us your consent.
-In addition, it cannot be ruled out that, in rare cases, an IT service provider from a third country (e.g. the USA) could obtain access to your personal data during the maintenance of IT components.
-Personal data is otherwise not transmitted to third countries or an international organisation.
+Data will only be transferred to third countries if this is necessary, for example, to fulfill a contract or is required by law, or if you have given us your consent.
+In the context of IT component maintenance, it cannot be ruled out that, in rare cases, an IT service provider from a third country (e.g., the U.S.) might gain access to personal data.
+Otherwise, no transfer of personal data to third countries or to an international organization takes place.

 6. Duration of the data storage